Dolores2333/Dolores2333/README.md

 </p>

 ### Ashley vs. Halsey
-Same with Halsey, one of my favorite singer, the manic interludes in depression is my friend.
+Same with Halsey, one of my favorite singers, the manic interlude in depression is my friend.
 I do believe that melancholy exists in the state of its poetic name 'The Black Liquid'.
-Donnot know whether it's fairy or witch's magic elixir.
-But it helps me on thinking.
+Do not know whether it's fairy or witch's magic elixir.
+But it helps me think.
 'Covered in the colors pull apart at the seams', I just feel that I do have been to this world.
-Other bands and singers I am in includes Rammstein, Ghost, Lana Del Rey, Crystal Castle, twenty one pilots and Kent, etc.
+Other bands and singers I am in include Rammstein, Ghost, Lana Del Rey, Crystal Castle, twenty one pilots and Kent, etc.

  ---